mbartcus/cv/cv.md

 My hobbies are: sport (running 🏃️, foot, chess), travel🧳, movies/series.

-In the weekend I am the happiest men spending time with my family - my wife and our boy 👨‍👩‍👦.
+In the weekend I am the happiest men spending time with my family - my wife and our boys 👨‍👩‍👦 .

 Looking forward 👀 to get in touch with you and working on some interesting projects.